sandramalaquias/data-engineering-Redshift/README.md

 A music streaming startup, Sparkify, has grown their user base and song database and want to move their processes and data onto the cloud.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

 As their data engineer, you are tasked with building an ETL pipeline that extracts their data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for their analytics team to continue finding insights into what songs their users are listening to.
 You'll be able to test your database and ETL pipeline by running queries given to you by the analytics team from Sparkify and compare your results with their expected results.
-Project Description

 To complete the project, I get access to AWS resources programaticaly using BOTO3 API, loaded data from S3 to staging tables on Redshift and execute SQL statements that create the analytics tables from these staging tables and get a single dashboard for songs played.
 Finally, get disconnect from AWS resources progamatically again using BOTO3 API.

 ## Project Description

-This project on data warehouse was made with REDSHIFT / Postgres defining fact and dimension tables (star schema) for a particular analytic focus.
-And has an ETL pipeline using Python to transfers data from S3 Bucket to Redshift.
+This project on data warehouse was made with REDSHIFT / Postgres defining fact and dimension tables (star schema) for a particular analytic focus, and has an ETL pipeline using Python to transfers data from S3 Bucket to Redshift.

 ## Files